starnowski/posmulten/CONTRIBUTING.md

     Branch name for bugfix related to NullPointer exception and with number 227.
     "bugfix/227_nullpointer_exception"

+## Tests
+A developer who adds changes should implement tests that cover added code for any bug or a new feature.
+There should be added unit tests for any new code generally (there might be exceptions).
+If a developer does not have an idea for unit tests, can always ask about this in a comment for pull-request.

+A developer should also implement integration tests if the applied changes for new code or already existing change somehow how the SQL is being generated.
+Tests should be implemented in postgresql-core and postgresql-core-functional-tests modules.

 ## Issues or suggestions
 Please report any typos or suggestions about document by creating an issue to the github project.